What's real, what's fake this week in hoops

 Nevada might not lose again

 Caleb Martin leads a foursome of Nevada players averaging double figures.
-This Nevada team is ranked third in adjusted offensive efficiency on KenPom.com.
+This team is ranked third in adjusted offensive efficiency on KenPom.com.
 Nevada has had a couple of tight games in recent weeks; both Arizona State and Grand Canyon pushed the Wolf Pack.
 But they won, and the rest of their schedule does not feature a top-50 team on KenPom.com.

 Yes, Nevada could run the table.